jalantechnologies/react-native-template/README.md

 For more details, go to `https://reactnative.dev/docs/environment-setup?platform=android&os=macos&guide=native`

+## Setup logger
+At present, there are two logging options: console logger and Datadog logger, with the console logger set as the default.
+If you wish to utilize the Datadog logger, you'll need to adjust the environment variable `LOGGER` to `datadog`.
+Additionally, for seamless integration with Datadog's log manager within GitHub codespaces, ensure you configure the following environment variables: `DD_CLIENT_TOKEN`, `DD_ENVIRONMENT_NAME`, and `DD_RUM_APPLICATION_ID`.
+You can obtain these credentials from your Datadog account.
+If you desire to employ both the console and Datadog loggers simultaneously, simply set the `LOGGER` environment variable to `console,datadog`.

 ## Update Andoid project
 - Go to `android` folder
 - update `rootProject.name` in `settings.gradle`